jmpinit/homepage/_posts/2024-12-09-reverse-engineering-the-brother-pe-150-embroidery-machine.md

 3. Loop for 64 rows.
 The active row will get shifted down each time (we are clocking in 0 for the row data, so the 1 we sent at the start is just moving on down the shift register).
-4. The entire display has been updated!
-But uh oh - the pixels are fading fast.
-   Do it all again!
+4. All the crystals in the pixels of our desired image have been wiggled!
+But uh oh - they're fading fast now.
+Better do it all again!
 Every 12.2ms forever.

 With our newfound understanding we have some new powers.
 First, we can take the data about the signals the logic analyzer captured, dump it to a CSV, and then